 - 1. Identify which commercial enterprises and essential services needed by the residents are currently lacking. - 2.
 Work with regional economic development organizations to encourage the location of these businesses and services within the villages. - 3.
-Commercial enterprises such as stores should be located where they are convenient to the walking public, thereby contributing to village life and reducing the traffic congestion which results from dependence on the automobile. - 4.
+Pursue Village Center designation for qualifying village cores, including McIndoe Falls, Barnet Village, West Barnet, and Passumpsic.
+This designation, while not regulatory, would make tax credits available for fix up of income-producing properties, and enhance eligibility for grants to improve infrastructure and civic and governmental buildings. - 4.
+Commercial enterprises such as stores should be located where they are convenient to the walking public, thereby contributing to village life and reducing the traffic congestion which results from dependence on the automobile. - 5.
 Acceptable commercial structures for the I-91 interchange area should be limited in number and carefully situated to maintain the rural character of the village of Barnet.